FREQUENTLY ASKED QUESTIONS

 All donations made via our GiveMN page funnel directly into the nonprofit organization, which then distributes the funds to our monthly grant recipients.
 Your merch purchases and your participation in our programming also help support the nonprofit organization, as well as the growth and day-to-day operations of a small women-owned business.

 Buying clothes online makes me nervous.
 What's the sizing like?

 We totally get it.
 For each sized item, we include the size chart provided by the clothing company, but here are some additional tips:

 - Some designs are available in a unisex fit and a women's fit.
 The women’s fit tends to run smaller and slimmer through the torso (shocking, we know), so most folks opt to size up a size or two in these.

 - Our unisex shirts and sweatshirts are more true to size, but we still recommend checking out the sizing charts just to be safe.

 - If you're really online-shopping averse, come to one of our pop-up shops!
 Then you can try things on!
 And say hi to us!
 We give hugs!
 We post about these kinds of events on our social media channels.
 Follow us on Instagram and Facebook.
 We're also on Twitter but don't use it as much.

 How does shipping work for pre-orders vs. regular items?

-When we do pre-orders, we typically announce on the 1st of the month and close on the 15th of the month.
+When we do pre-orders, we typically announce a two-week period during which you can purchase that item.
 At that point, the order is put into production and takes about two weeks.
 You then get your pre-orders after that.
 Depending on when you place your order, you’ll see your product within approximately 2-4 weeks.